GoogleCloudPlatform/community/tutorials/cloud-functions-rate-limiting/index.md

 Preston Holmes | Solution Architect | Google

 ## Introduction

-This tutorial demonstrates several rate limiting techniques which from an [accompanying concept paper](go/rate-limiting-patterns).
+This tutorial demonstrates several rate limiting techniques from an [accompanying concept paper - temporary internal link](https://go/rate-limiting-patterns).
 Specifically you will learn how to use private networking and [Redis](https://redis.io/) to synchronized global rate limiting state to otherwise stateless serverless functions.

 ## Objectives